looCiprian/GC2-sheet/README.md

     ./gc2-sheet
     ```

-    Otherwise, it is possible to use the command options after compiling the C2:
+    Otherwise, it is possible to use the command options after compiling the C2 (this option will be deprecated soon):

     ```
     gc2-sheet --key <GCP service account credential file .JSON > --sheet <Google sheet ID> --drive <Google drive ID>